cirosantilli/git-tutorial/index.md

 #gitk

-Gitk is a gui for git.
+Gitk is a GUI for git.

-It helps visualise commits and branches.
+Most of what it does can be done better on the command line, except for one thing: visualizing the commit tree, since this requires lines too fine for a terminal.

-Show commits on all branches:
+What you almost always want is to use with `--all` to see all branches marked:

     gitk --all